hybridindie/metal-diffusion/comfyui_custom_nodes/README.md

-# Metal Diffusion - ComfyUI Custom Nodes
+# Alloy - ComfyUI Custom Nodes

 Custom nodes to use Core ML-accelerated transformers (Flux, LTX, Wan) in ComfyUI on Apple Silicon.